tlamedia/gtm-kit/tests/README.md

 Report directory `tests/_reports/` is gitignored.
 Clover XML at `tests/_reports/clover.xml` is the format uploaded as a CI artifact.

+Coverage is scoped to the **integration** suite.
+The unit suite uses the BrainMonkey bootstrap (no WP boot), and the integration suite uses the wp-phpunit bootstrap (full WP boot) — the two cannot share a single PHPUnit invocation.
+Integration covers the widest set of `src/` paths, so it is the cell we measure.
+Line coverage for pure utilities exercised only by the unit suite will therefore be undercounted; this is an accepted tradeoff for the simpler harness.

 Local runs without a coverage driver print `Warning: No code coverage driver available` and skip coverage generation — the suite itself still passes.
 Install Xdebug in your PHP CLI to enable local HTML reports.

 ### Updating the coverage baseline